 Most people prefer care at home.
-However, provision of community specialist palliative care (SPC) outside of normal working hours (‘out-of-hours’) in the UK is highly variable.
-Service components differ markedly, and discontinuity of care is common.
-Without adequate ‘out-of-hours’ support, patients are at risk of being ‘crisis-managed’ with emergency department (ED) attendances and unplanned admissions
+However, the provision of community specialist palliative care outside normal working hours (i.e. evenings, overnight and weekends and bank holidays) in the UK is highly variable.
+Service components offered to patients differ and continuity of care is not always possible.
+Patients and families may end up being 'crisis managed', increasing emergency department attendances and unplanned admissions.

-The third phase aims to explore and contrast patients’ and families’ experiences of different models of ‘out-of-hours’ community-based palliative care, and elucidate drivers of service utilisation (ED attendances and unplanned admissions) and preferred place of care.
-The phase is a multicentre qualitative study with patients/family purposively sampled from three SPC services with differing models of ‘out of hours’ care.
+Phase 3: To explore and contrast patients’ and families’ experiences of different models of out-of-hours community-based palliative care, and elucidate drivers of service utilisation (ED attendances and unplanned admissions) and preferred place of care.

 This is a sequential, three-phase, mixed-methods study.

 Phase 1: We will systematically examine published evidence on different ways of providing community palliative care.

 Phase 2: We will develop a standard way to describe the different models of care currently available, talking with patients, family, carers and staff members to identify the most important components for good quality out-of-hours care.
 We will compare and contrast sites’ models of care using the standard criteria we have developed and from this, we will identify differing out-of-hours models of care.